Oakwood Preschool Handbook

 District must have an Individualized Education Plan (IEP) in effect for each child with a disability within its jurisdiction who is eligible for special education and related service, by the child’s third birthday and the beginning of each subsequent school year (Rule 3301-51-07(D)(4)).
 If a child’s birthday occurs during the summer, the child’s IEP team shall determine the date when services will begin; however, implementation shall occur no later than the beginning of the following school year (Rule 3301-51-02(A)(1)).

 The Oakwood preschool is responsible for operating programs within the approved range of service options for students with special needs.
 This includes both center-based and itinerant service options.
 Center-based programs operate on a four-day (Monday-Thursday) weekly schedule.
 Services are provided in half-day sessions, AM and PM.
-Each session is two and a half hours long.
 Related Services such as nursing, occupational therapy, physical therapy, speech and language therapy, vision education and adapted physical education are integrated components of the center-based program.
 The type and amount of related service is determined by the student’s IEP.

 In order to accommodate the spectrum of learning styles, classroom environments will also be available to provide a high level of structured and intense intervention for students that may require specific strategies to learn basic instructional, behavioral and/or communication skills.
 The center-based program will provide a continuum of integrated opportunities within the public school sites where their units are located.

-Itinerant (traveling teacher) services are provided for eligible students for four hours monthly.
-Itinerant services are provided in a variety of settings including the child’s home, public education preschool, in the kindergarten classroom or daycare center.
+Itinerant (traveling teacher) services are provided for eligible students for one hour per school week.
+Itinerant services are provided in a variety of settings including the child’s home, public education preschool or daycare center.
 If the child is in a regular education setting, the itinerant teacher provides the instructional support necessary for the student with special needs to be successful.
 The itinerant teacher collaborates with the regular education teacher to meet the needs of the student.

 Each classroom is staffed with a special education instructor certified in early childhood education, one teacher assistant and a specialist team.
 This team includes a speech and language pathologist, school psychologist, occupational therapist, physical therapist, adaptive physical education instructor, nurse and vision specialist.
 An integrated therapy model is implemented into the preschool classrooms to deliver an effective model.
 The integrated therapy model allows for specialists to interact as part of the classroom team and assists the rest of the staff on how to integrate their recommendations into the entire classroom day.
 This team uses a procedure called role release.
 Any team member having special skills may train any other team member needing those skills.
 The need for a team member to have certain skills is usually dictated by scheduling.
 Specialists cannot always be present when a skill needs to be taught in a natural context.
 Specialists have certain responsibilities.
 They cannot release their role to another until that person demonstrates that she can perform without prompts.
 The specialist must then monitor the activity to ensure that the released procedure is performed as taught.